Table of contents

 If cannabis is legal in your state, Delta-9-THC may be another alternative to Delta-8-THC, and the cannabis plant is likely far more well-tolerated compared to chemically-synthesized delta-8-THC

 The Bottom Line: Should You Use Delta-8 THC?

-We would generally recommend avoiding using most if not all delta-8-THC products that are made by changing the structure of CBD using chemical and industrial means.
-We would recommend people utilize well-grown and tested cannabis and lab-tested, high-quality CBD products where possible.
+We would generally recommend avoiding using most, if not all, delta-8-THC products made by changing CBD’s structure using chemical and industrial means.
+We urge people to utilize well-grown and tested cannabis and lab-tested, high-quality CBD products where possible.

 Frequently Asked Questions